dgroomes/mongodb-playground/README.md

 * DONE Create test data and load it into Mongo
 * DONE Create some test queries
-* IN PROGRESS Incrementally update an aggregation ([see this MongoDB official example](https://docs.mongodb.com/manual/tutorial/perform-incremental-map-reduce/))
+* DONE Incrementally update an aggregation ([see this MongoDB official example](https://docs.mongodb.com/manual/tutorial/perform-incremental-map-reduce/))
   * Note: We need a way to make the aggregation pipeline idempotent because there is lack of transaction support for aggregation pipelines using the `$merge` operator which I'm assuming we need.
 To cite the [docs](https://docs.mongodb.com/manual/reference/operator/aggregation/merge/#pipe._S_merge):
     "An aggregation pipeline cannot use $merge inside a transaction."
 So if there is no transaction support, there is the